Flood Risk Management

 New tools and tasking up to 2050

 Setting down the new standards does not mean that our work is done.
 In order to be able to apply the new standards, the central government is developing an instrument, together with the district water boards, to assess the safety of the dykes, dunes and dams once every 12 years in accordance with the new method.
 The new assessment method works from coarse to fine: simple wherever it is possible and detailed wherever it is necessary.
 The dyke and dune managers will commence their assessment in 2017.
 By 2023, this will yield a national picture of dyke improvement tasking up to 2050.
 Dyke sections that do not meet the new standards will be tackled before 2050.
 In most cases, this will involve dyke or dune improvements, or creating more room for rivers.
-These measures will be implemented under the Flood Protection Programme.
+Most of these measures are being carried out under the Delta Plan on Flood Risk Management

-To view the progress made regarding flood risk management, click here: Flood Risk Management in Delta Programme 2017.
-The schedule of studies and projects can be found in Appendix 1, Delta Plan on Flood Risk Management.
+To view the progress made regarding flood risk management, read the chapter on Flood Risk Management in Delta Programme 2018.
+The schedule of studies and projects can be found in Part III, Delta Plan on Flood Risk Management.